 Marian Dragulescu (ROM) returned from a brief retirement to claim the titles on his best events, floor and vault.

 Yan demonstrated unique ways of getting into the strength skills, and he continued to rack up the start value thanks to his jam-packed routine and his full-twisting double layout dismount.
-This routine was captured at the 11th Chinese National Games.

 Wang threw every trick in the book on his way to the gold medal: